 The following Information is to help explain the type of documentation that required to establish a disability.

 - A written report from a qualified professional that includes a specific diagnosis should be provided.
 However, a diagnosis alone does not automatically establish a disability nor indicate what accommodations are appropriate.
 Because of this, in addition to a diagnosis, an evaluation report should describe specifically how the diagnosis has affected the student in major life activities.
 The more thorough and detailed the information, the easier it is for DSS to understand the nature and impact of a disability and expedite the application.
-Incomplete documentation can result in a request for additional information.
+Incomplete documentation may result in a request for additional information.

 - Information from qualified professionals must include their names and titles as well as the date(s) of evaluation.
-Reports must be legible and preferably typed.

 Loyola Marymount University (LMU) does not conduct diagnostic testing for learning disabilities or ADD/ADHD.